Grieve Weave 1 - 22

 This series of drawings follows my interest in surrealist techniques and processes that mediate direct representation.
 The images are drawings and gravestone rubbings, each completed in 1 separate sitting, beginning in daylight, observing the setting of the sun, then working to twilight, and finally into the night when the drawing must be finished without the aid of light.
 The finished drawings are left overnight in darkness and collected in the morning.

 The first pairing FATHER / MOTHER was produced after my father died in 2019.
 The second pairing MOTHER / FATHER was produced after my mother died in 2021.
-The final pairing was made in 2022.
+The third pairing was made in 2022, and the fourth in 2025.

 Selected images